bulgakovk/steamBot/README.md

 >It's script which provides you to enable mobile authentication in Steam.

 **How to use 2FA.js?**
->Be sure that you have **attached mobile number** for your steam accout before doing these steps!
+>Be sure that you have **attached mobile number** for your steam accout before doing these steps (do it [here](store.steampowered.com/account/)).
->You can do it [here](store.steampowered.com/account/).
 You can use one number for several accounts btw.

 >P.S.
 I really want to make a simple web-site with activation mobile auth functionality so If you have free VPS or want to become a sponsor - let me know.

 >Here are 4 simple steps:

 >1)Download 2FA.js file.

 >2)Install node package using [npm](https://www.npmjs.com/).
 Just write this code in console: